Serverless Database – Everything you Need to Know

 “Amazon Aurora Serverless is an on-demand, auto-scaling configuration for Amazon Aurora (MySQL-compatible edition), where the database will automatically start up, shut down, and scale capacity up or down based on your application’s needs.
 It enables you to run your database in the cloud without managing any database instances.
 It’s a simple, cost-effective option for infrequent, intermittent, or unpredictable workloads.”

-In the case of Amazon Aurora Serverless, it comes with an on-demand auto-scaling configuration.
-This means, the database starts up, scales capacity as per your application’s demand and shuts down when not in use.
+In the case of Amazon Aurora Serverless database, it starts up, scales capacity as per your application’s demand, and shuts down when not in use.

-What’s more?
-You run your database in the cloud without managing the instances or clusters
+Thus, you run your database in the cloud without managing multiple instances or clusters

 The Serverless Database model is built on the separation of storage and processing.